hizzgdev/jsmind/docs2/en/get-started/cdn.md

 # Available CDNs for jsMind

-There are 3 different CDNs.
+There are some well known CDNs.

 ## [jsDelivr](https://www.jsdelivr.com/package/npm/jsmind/)